Some Bible interpreters claim they are not interpreting at all but are simply presenting the definitive, unadulterated words of God.

 - Broaden and deepen the community of interpreters with whom you read the Bible.

 God has a mission in the world.
 The Christian movement needs leaders who interpret the Bible in a manner that works with God to mend this broken world.
-PTS educates such leaders.
+Phillips educates such leaders.

 Interested?
 Please be in touch.